brcnitk/GEC-Chamarajanagar/README.md

 ## Figures in LaTeX

 ## Equations in LaTeX
-- LaTex wide veriety of eqations.
+- LaTex supports wide veriety of eqations.
 - This section provides LaTeX code for genral mathmatical equations, Electroncs, Mechanical and Civil Engineering Equations.

 ## Algorithms in LaTeX